ZZROTDesign/docker-clean/README.md

 Don’t get discouraged!
 We estimate that the response time from the maintainers is around: 24 hours.

+### ShellCheck

+We use ShellCheck to keep our code consistent and readable.
+Any feature pushed that does not pass a ShellCheck will fail on Travis build, and thus we cannot accept the pull request.
+Please lint your code before submitting it! :).

+(Keep in mind that bats does not have to be ShellChecked, and thus if you are adding tests to .bats don't worry about linting.)

+You can either download the ShellCheck program: https://github.com/koalaman/shellcheck or use the ShellCheck website: http://www.shellcheck.net/

+Don’t get discouraged!
+We estimate that the response time from the maintainers is around: 24 hours.

 ## License

 The code is available under the [MIT License](/LICENSE).